vijay03/asstprofbook/index.md

 <img src="assets/img/cover.png" style="float:left;width:200px;margin:10px 10px 10px 10px">

 Hello!
-My name is Vijay Chidambaram, and I'm a recently-promoted Associate Professor at the Department of Computer Science at the University of Texas at Austin.
+My name is Vijay Chidambaram, and I'm an Associate Professor at the Department of Computer Science at the University of Texas at Austin.

 I'm the author of the "The CS Assistant Professor Handbook", a book that explains the professor job and discusses the challenges that new professors face.